 John Kairis is a director at Grant & Eisenhofer, where he represents institutional investors in class action litigation, individual "opt-out" securities litigation, and derivative and corporate governance litigation in the Delaware Chancery Court and other courts throughout the country.
 He has been a leader of G&E teams that have achieved some of the largest recoveries in securities class action history, and played major roles in the Tyco, Parmalat, Marsh & McLennan, Hollinger International and Dollar General securities class actions, and opt-out actions in AOL Time Warner and Telxon Corporation.

-Among his Delaware Chancery Court litigation experience is a landmark case against HealthSouth, involving a books and records trial under Section 220 of the Delaware General Corporations Law, to obtain certain documents that the corporation refused to produce, which led to a settlement implementing corporate governance improvements, such as HealthSouth's agreement to replace its conflicted directors with independent directors approved by a committee which included the institutional investor plaintiff; and a settlement of litigation against Oracle Corporation, Larry Ellison and the other members of Oracle's board, whereby plaintiffs alleged that Ellison's control over Oracle and Pillar Data Systems led to an unfair process resulting in Oracle's agreement to pay a grossly excessive and unfair price for Pillar in the form of a novel "earn out."
-The settlement provided a monetary benefit of approximately \$440 million resulting from a required reduction in the purchase price for Pillar.
+Among his Delaware Chancery Court litigation experience is a landmark case against HealthSouth, involving a books and records trial under Section 220 of the Delaware General Corporations Law, to obtain certain documents that the corporation refused to produce, which led to a settlement implementing corporate governance improvements, such as HealthSouth's agreement to replace its conflicted directors with independent directors approved by a committee which included the institutional investor plaintiff.

-Mr. Kairis has also been instrumental in prosecuting consumer class actions involving unfair competition and false marketing claims against both Johnson & Johnson and Bausch & Lomb, and represented the lead plaintiffs and the class in a securities fraud suit against Merck & Co. and certain of its officers and directors relating to the defendants' alleged suppression of test results of Merck's cholesterol medication Vytorin.
+Mr. Kairis has also been instrumental in prosecuting consumer class actions involving unfair competition and false marketing claims against both Johnson & Johnson and Bausch & Lomb, and is currently prosecuting off-label marketing cases brought under the federal False Claims Act and various state counterpart false claims acts.
+Mr. Kairis currently represents the lead plaintiffs and the class in a securities fraud suit against Merck & Co. and certain of its officers and directors relating to the defendants' alleged suppression of test results of Merck's cholesterol medication Vytorin, the lead plaintiffs in a securities class action against Apollo Group and certain of its officers and directors relating to the defendants' participation in a fraudulent accounting scheme, and the lead plaintiffs in various breach of fiduciary duty cases pending in the Delaware Chancery Court.